spjuhel/BoARIO/paper.md

 I wish to acknowledge Vincent Viguié and Fabio D'Andrea for their support in the development of `BoARIO` during his PhD, as well as Adrien Delahais for his feedbacks on the model use.
-I also want to thank David N. Bresch for indirectly inspiring me to develop a package for more that just my personal use, and Alessio Ciullo, for its interest in the package, its valuable suggestions and the work done to integrate `BoARIO` to `CLIMADA`.
+I also want to thank David N. Bresch for indirectly inspiring me to develop a package for more than just my personal use, and Alessio Ciullo, for its interest in the package, its valuable suggestions and the work done to integrate `BoARIO` to `CLIMADA`.